concrete-cp/concrete/README.md

  enforced, the default variable ordering heuristic is _dom/wdeg_.
 The default value heuristic chooses the best known value first, then a random bound randomly.
 Search is restarted periodically to reduce long tails of search time.

+Propagation queue is managed using a coarse-grained constraint-oriented propagation scheme with dynamic and constraint-specific propagation ordering heuristic.
+Constraint entailment is managed when it can be detected easily.

 # License